supratimdasinfo/magnetocaloric.mcepy/README.md

 - Intuitive Graphical User Interface: Simplifying Program Interaction.
 Experience seamless interaction with our PyQt5-powered UI.
 Standalone Python executable created using PyInstaller - no additional dependencies required.

 ![GUI](https://raw.githubusercontent.com/supratimdasinfo/magnetocaloric.mcepy/main/images/GUIv3.PNG?raw=True)
+To generate activation keys for the GUI, lab members can visit the following link:

+➡️ [Generate Activation Key](http://mceactivation.great-site.net/) — **This link is intended specifically for lab members.**

 For the Python programming approach, follow the steps in the README.